sankeerth164/Employee-Directory-App/README.md

-# Employee-Directory-App
-A modern, responsive Employee Directory web application for managing and viewing employee profiles.
-Built with HTML, CSS, and JavaScript.
 # Employee Directory App

 A modern, responsive Employee Directory web application for managing and viewing employee profiles.
 Built with HTML, CSS, and JavaScript.